Key Takeaways

 When your daughter has cancer

 Allow her to share her feelings with you and try not to invalidate her concerns or liken her experience to anyone else’s.
-Show her love and give her sincere compliments.
 Offer to help her find ways to feel her best.
-This might mean going shopping with her for a new outfit or taking her for a spa day, for example.

 When your son has cancer

-Men also suffer from changes in their appearance due to the side effects of treatment such as hair loss, dry skin, and swelling.
+Men will also experience many of the same effects and side effects from changes in appearance such as hair loss, dry skin and scars from surgery.
 All of these can affect their confidence and make them feel less masculine.

 Looking after yourself